 Depending on the application, different outputs are required.
 Almost all devices are equipped with a standard analog output 0/4-20 mA (selectable) and a digital interface RS232 or RS485.
 Via interface the pyrometer can be parameterized remotely, or a measurement data evaluation or the entire system can be controlled via PC program or a PLC.
 The data transmission with RS232 is only possible over relatively short distances, via RS485 very long transmission distances can be realized and multiple pyrometer be connected in a bus system to an interface.
 Some devices can also be supplied with an integrated PID controller or a Profibus interface.

 The device temperature must be within the specified limits in order to avoid inaccuracies or failures.
 At operations outside the ambient temperature the pyrometer must be installed in an appropriate protective housing (accessory).

-The pyrometer’s lens is selected according to the required spot size and measuring distance.
-At the focal point the spot size diameter is the smallest.
-Also de-focusing the optics will provide an average temperature of a larger spot.
-If the target under measurement is smaller than the spot size produced by the lens, the surrounding area is measured and averaged results in a lower or higher temperature (this issue can potentially be solved by choosing a 2-color / ratio pyrometer).
-The field of View (FOV) is the ratio of measuring distance to spot size and provides information about the quality of the lens.
-The larger the value, the smaller spot size can be achieved.
+The pyrometer’s optics is selected according to the required spot size and measuring distance.
+At the focus point the spot size diameter is the smallest.
+De-focusing the optics will provide an average temperature of a larger spot.
+If the target under measurement is smaller than the spot size produced by the optics, the surrounding area is measured and averaged and results in a lower or higher temperature (this issue can potentially be solved by choosing a 2-color / ratio pyrometer).
+The field of view (FOV) is the ratio of measuring distance to spot size and provides information about the quality of the optics.
+The larger the value, the smaller spot sizes can be achieved.

 The lenses are in accordance with the measured infrared range of special glass, CaF2 or ZnS.
 For example at measurements through a window a glass material with similar transmission properties must be used at this place.
 2-color pyrometers are equipped with specially calculated lenses to compensate the color aberration at the two measurement wavelengths.